A Complete Approach to Loop Verification with Invariants and Summaries

-A specification statement $\SPEC{\xs}{P}{Q}$ defines a precondition~$P$, a set of variables~$\xs$ that are nondeterministically modified, and a relational postcondition~$Q$ that constrains the transition.
-Within $Q$, the previous values of variables~$\xs$ can be referred to the syntactic form $\old(x)$, well-known from its use in invariants and method postconditions (e.g.~\cite{leino2010dafny}).
+A specification statement $\SPEC{\xs}{P}{Q}$ has a precondition~$P$, a set of variables~$\xs$ that are nondeterministically modified, and a relational postcondition~$Q$ that constrains the transition.
+The proof rule for the specification introduces new logical variables that capture the pre-state, and removes the primes in~$Q$:

-Specification statements generalize the widely used statements for assertions~$P$, assumptions~$Q$ (not using~$\old$), and havocing of variables (where~$\langle\rangle$ denotes an empty vector of variables), as used in e.g. Boogie~\cite{leino2008boogie}. \iffullversion

-The built-in provision for $\old$ in comparison to a combination of the three distinct statements will be convenient later on.

-\begin{definition}[Semantics: Specification Statement] The semantics of a specification statement $\sem{\SPEC{xs}{P}{Q}}$ is the smallest relation satisfying:

-\end{definition} The first line results in an error successor state~$\err$ if the precondition is violated.
-Otherwise, in the second line, we introduce a new successor state~$s'$ that differs from $s$ in the values~$\as$ for the modified variables~$\xs$, such that the transition predicate $Q$ is satisfied. \else A semantic definition of the specification statement is given in the extended version~\cite{ernst:arxiv2020:summaries}. \fi The bare-bone proof rule for the specification statement is

-which requires precondition $P$ and establishes postcondition $Q$ with fresh logical variables $\xs_0$ in place of the $\old(\xs)$.
-For convenience, the proof rule can be modified to include $P[\xs \mapsto \xs_0]$ in the postcondition, alternatively one can just specify this information as part of $Q$ using $\old$.